 Apart from monitoring system level services like HTTP, LDAP, SMTP etc., OpManager also monitors Windows Services e.g. Alerter, FTP, Net Logon, DHCP Server, IAS, Print Spooler etc..
 Once a monitored service is found to have failed, OpManager can be configured to automatically restart the Windows Service or even the server.

-OpManager can help you detect failed log–ins, log–in failures due to bad passwords, account lock–outs, failed attempts to access secure files, security log tampering etc. by processing Windows security Event logs.
-In addition to security logs, OpManager can also monitor application logs (out–of–the–box rules for Exchange, IIS, MS–SQL and ISA servers), system logs and other event logs.
+OpManager can help you detect failed logins due to bad passwords, account lockouts, failed attempts to access secure files, security log tampering etc. by processing Windows security Event logs.
+Besides security logs, OpManager can also monitor application logs (out of the box rules for Exchange, IIS, MS–SQL and ISA servers), system logs and other event logs.

 Simply relying on availability and response time (TCP Port) checks won’t help you know if your website has been compromised.
 OpManager allows you to monitor a URL and search for a specific text on the page.
 When the text is missing you can be immediately alerted and you get to know in real time that your website has been compromised.
 OpManager’s website monitoring supports HTTP⁄ HTTPs and NTLM Authenticated sites.

 OpManager also supports remote server monitoring which helps you to monitor servers across multiple locations.
 You can also remotely monitor and kill processes which affect the server performance.
 Monitoring servers remotely can help you remediate performance issues and perform server troubleshooting actions like rebooting or restarting a server anywhere across the globe.